 - Intensive mental health befriending (50 people per year) - for adults who would benefit from a more assertive offer to recover, including people with a mental health condition.
 Weekly befriending is offered for one year, and volunteers support the clients to re-engage with the community.
 Clients and volunteers aim to go out together and join in community activities where they can gain confidence and learn skills.
 After 6 months of support, residents will be encouraged to attend a monthly peer support group where they can meet other service users and discuss strategies to help their recovery.

-- Reduce hospital admissions and attendances – This will be measured using aggregated and anonymised NHS data
+- Reduce hospital admissions and attendances – This will start reporting from January 2025

-- Reduce Ambulance calls – This will be measured using aggregated and anonymised NHS data
+- Reduce Ambulance calls – This will start reporting from January 2025